yoniker/PokerVault/GTO/Board 24 - Jh Ts 6s as BU vs BB.md

 ## Flop

 On the flop, BU can bet ATC, As-x bet frequently unless they have sdv.
-Underpairs with no spades check pure, or bet infrequently, global frequency is 67% and BU bets air 77% of the time,sets bet pure,OESD bet frequently
+Underpairs with no spades check pure, or bet infrequently, global frequency is 67% and BU bets air 77% of the time,sets bet pure,OESD bet frequently,AhKh AsKs bet pure,

 X/B30/R90 BU's strategy is:
 ATo without As is a pure fold(!)